 Each course has a three-digit number with a two- or three-letter prefix.
 Foundational courses are numbered in the 500 series and advanced courses 600 and 700.
 The 800 and 900 series indicate courses taken in the Doctor of Ministry program.
-Courses with a "DE" suffix are InMinistry fully distance courses.
-Courses with a "DI" suffix are fully distance courses in residential programs.
+Courses with a "DE" suffix are fully distance courses.
 Courses with a "U, L, J, or P" suffix are taken with other students from the theological consortium.
 The prefix indicates the department as follows: